Informative Links

 Effective Reading Instruction is a Human Right

-Summary of OHRC findings on inadequate reading instruction – The Ontario Human Rights Commission declared access to effective reading instruction to be a basic human right and determined that schools in the province were not adequately meeting the needs of students.
-Other provinces are also failing students in the same ways!
-Read a summary of the OHRC findings here including recommendations such as: early screening of all students as early as Kindergarten to identify reading struggles, immediate evidence-based interventions, removal of “balanced literacy” and “three-cueing strategies” in schools, systematic and direct evidence-based instruction for all students, and training for teachers in the body of research known as “The Science of Reading.”
+Schools in Ontario Not Meeting Student Literacy Needs – The Ontario Human Rights Commission declared access to effective reading instruction to be a basic human right and determined that schools in the province were not adequately meeting the needs of students.
+Recommendations include early screening of all students as early as Kindergarten to identify reading struggles, immediate evidence-based interventions, removal of “balanced literacy” and “three-cueing strategies” in schools, systematic and direct evidence-based instruction for all students, and training for teachers in the body of research known as “The Science of Reading.”

 Helpful Links for Parents